MV Loch Shira: Name

 The ferry is named after the sea loch next to Inveraray at the foot Glen Shira which drains the River Shira into Loch Fyne.

 Design

-The Loch Shira measures 53.9 m in length and has a beam of 13.90 m.
+Loch Shira measures 53.9 m in length and has a beam of 13.90 m.
 She has a single car deck divided into three lanes, with the central lane of sufficient width for two cars or one large commercial vehicle.
 There is a narrow passenger cabin at car deck level down the starboard side of the ship, with more spacious internal accommodation and open deck seating two storeys above this.
 The bridge sits atop the upper passenger lounge, and is offset to starboard.

 In common with other Calmac "Loch Class" ferries, cars and passengers are loaded via folding ramps at either end of the vessel.
 These ramps make the only ship-to-shore contact during normal loading and unloading, with no ropes necessary to secure the ship.
 A Voith-Schneider propulsion system adds to this efficiency, giving the vessel excellent manoeuvrability.

+Service

+Since her entry into service, Loch Shira has only operated on the service between Largs and Cumbrae.
+Upon entry into service, she replaced MV Loch Alainn, allowing the latter to move to service between Barra and Eriskay in the Outer Hebrides.
+She operates alongside MV Loch Riddon during the summer, and has been relieved by a number of vessels during her winter overhaul, including MV Loch Tarbert and MV Catriona.

+In 2024, at a time when flood protection work in Millport meant a lot of heavy traffic, the hinges to both ramps on Loch Shira were damaged beyond repair, forcing her withdrawal from service on 5 April.
+CalMac attributed the problem to unidentified "large commercial vehicles" exceeding the ramp design loading, and replacement parts had to be made in Poland to get regulatory approval.
+During her absence, a reduced service was provided by various vessels, including Loch Tarbert, MV Isle of Cumbrae, MV Loch Bhrusda, and MV Loch Fyne.
+After initially docking at the James Watt Dock in Greenock, the ship was moved to Troon.
+By 24 May the parts were delivered and work put in hand, followed by "extensive sea and berthing trials across the Clyde area before a planned return to service on Wednesday August 7."
+By then there had been further problems with other vessel breakdowns, leading to three hour queues for the ferry at Largs.
+That afternoon, Loch Shira returned to service after four months and two days absence.
+Loch Tarbert was removed from service for ramp repairs, and Isle of Cumbrae gave short term cover.